 What's included in a probation letter?

-- confirmation that the employees probation period has ended
+- confirmation that the probation period has ended

-Once the performance review has been held and a decision has been made as to whether the employee shall be retained or not, it's important to give written confirmation of it to the employee.
-Issuing a probation letter ensures you keep employees informed about the outcome of their work probation, and shows you deal with their integration within the company carefully.
+Issuing a probation letter ensures you keep employees informed about the outcome of their work probation and shows you deal carefully with their integration within the business.

 How long should a probationary period be?